Dare to dazzle? Cobia recipes are your key to sensational, show-stopping dishes that taste as good as they look!

 How to Clean and Debone Cobia

-- Rinse the fish thoroughly under cold water.
+- Rinse it under cold water.

 Marinating Tips for Maximum Flavor